Debt Settlement vs Debt Management - aka Credit Counseling

 Which credit counseling program do you recommend?

-I recommend Cambridge Credit Counseling Services because they're the only credit counseling service that publishes their success rates.
+I recommend Cambridge Credit Counseling Services because they're the only credit counseling service that has published their success rates.
 Their report states that approximately 40% of their clients fully complete the program.

 For comparison, here is a link to a report conducted by our Federal government about debt settlement that reports a less than 10% completion rate for customers of long-term debt settlement companies (see page 2, paragraph 1 when clicking the link).